puniverse/capsule-daemon/README.md

      - `Daemon-Start-Method`: static `String[] -> void` service start method short name run as the specified, if any (default: app's main).
      - `Daemon-Stop-Class`: class containing the `stop` method (default: none).
      - `Daemon-Stop-Method`: static `String[] -> void` service stop method short name run as the specified, if any (default: none).
      - `Daemon-User`: the username under which the service will run.
-     - `Daemon-Cwd`: working directory of start/stop (default: `/ on Unix).
 The `capsule.daemon.user` system property can override it.
+     - `Daemon-Cwd`: working directory of start/stop (default: `/` on Unix).
 The `capsule.daemon.cwd` system property can override it.
      - `Daemon-Stdout-File`: stdout (default: `/dev/null` on Unix, `<logpath>/service-stdout.YEAR-MONTH-DAY.log` on Windows).
 The `capsule.daemon.stdoutFile` system property can override it.
      - `Daemon-Stderr-File`: stdout (default: `/dev/null` on Unix, `<logpath>/service-stderr.YEAR-MONTH-DAY.log` on Windows). .
 The `capsule.daemon.stderrFile` system property can override it.
      - `Daemon-PID-File`: PID file (default: `/var/run/<appid>.pid` on Unix, `<logpath>/<appid>.pid` on Windows).
 The `capsule.daemon.pidFile` system property can override it.